IBM/iot-predictive-analytics/README.md

   Now you must be able to see the uploaded files listed under "My Projects -> Your Project Name -> Assets"  tab
   ![png](doc/images/ipredict_dsx_fileassets.png)

-## 5.4	Add the configuration and data access details
+## 4. Add the data and configuraton file
 Fix-up configuration parameter .json file name and values:

 Go to the Notebook in Watson Studio by navigating to "My Projects -> IoT Predictive"